NYPL/engineering-general/how-to/travis-use.md

 8. Repeat step 7 for the access key _secret_ variable.
 9. Log into the AWS NYPL Dev account Parameter Store to retrieve the values for the Dev/QA servers and repeat steps 7 & 8 for Dev/QA keys.

-There is another, older process that involves encrypting the values using the Travis CLI, storing the encrypted values in the `.travis.yml`, and then merging the changes into the repo.
+There is another, older process that involves encrypting the AWS values using the Travis CLI, storing the encrypted values in the `.travis.yml`, and then merging the changes into the repo.
 But this is not recommended and the encryption command may fail in some cases.

+### Testing

+To test that the updated keys are correct you can re-run the last Travis build on a dev, QA or production branch of the repo.
+However, you may wish to avoid re-running builds on production services during business hours.
+You could wait for the next official deployment.
+If it builds, the keys are correct.
+If not, you can double-check them during your maintenance window.